lelou6666/nimbus-docs/phantom/index.rst

 service.
 This service dynamically scales and preserves VMs for users.
 It currently is running and available on
-`FutureGrid <http://www.futuregrid.org/>`_ allowing users to scale VMs that are running on the many clouds of FutureGrid.
+`FutureGrid <http://www.futuregrid.org/>`_ allowing users to scale VMs that are running on the many clouds of FutureGrid as well as EC2.

 .. toctree::
     :maxdepth: 1